S4mpl3r/okra/README.md

   --skip-intro  skip intro
   --no-music    do not play intro music
 ```
 By default, okra will play an intro cutscene and music [^1] (just for fun, lol).
 If you want to skip this intro, run `python okra.py --skip-intro`.
 If you just want to mute the music, run `python okra.py --no-music`.

+To exit the assistant, type 'q' and press enter in the terminal.

 Have fun!

 ## License
 MIT